tsiemasilo/secondlocation/replit.md

 # Overview

-This is a React-based calculator application built with TypeScript and Vite.
-The project demonstrates a simple single-page application (SPA) that provides basic calculator functionality with a modern, responsive UI.
-The application is structured as a component-based system using the Dyad framework conventions.
+This is an event discovery platform built with React, TypeScript, and Vite.
+The app features a Tinder-style swipe interface where users can discover nightlife events, clubs, and entertainment venues.
+Users can swipe through events, like them, and admins can create new events through a dedicated dashboard.
+The application uses a dark theme throughout for an immersive nightlife experience.

-**Recent Migration (Oct 14, 2025)**: Successfully migrated from Vercel to Replit with proper server configuration (0.0.0.0:5000) for Replit environment compatibility.
+**Recent Rebuild (Oct 14, 2025)**: Completely rebuilt from a calculator app to an event discovery platform with swipe functionality, localStorage persistence, and admin capabilities.

 # User Preferences